openssl/technical-policies/policies/coding-style.md

 The name in the prototype declaration should match the name in the function definition.

+Separate local variable declarations and subsequent statements by an empty line.

+Do not mix local variable declarations and statements.

 ### Chapter 6.1: Checking function arguments

 A _public_ function should verify that its arguments are sensible.